zentyal/zentyal/docs/en/user/ids.rst

 On the :guilabel:`Interfaces` tab a table with a list of all network interfaces that are configured is shown.
 By default, all of them are disabled due to the increased network latency and CPU consumption caused by the traffic inspection.
-To enable any of them you can click the pencil icon, check :guilabel:`Enabled` and press the button :guilabel:`Change`.
+However, you may enable any of them by clicking on the checkbox.

 .. image:: images/ids/ids-01-interfaces.png
    :scale: 80